How To Understand The Unit Of Decibels (Simple explanation)

 • 80 dB: City traffic or a garbage disposal.
 Long exposure to this level of sound can damage hearing.

-• 100 dB: Subway train or a motorcycle.
+• 100 dB: Subway train.
 This level of noise can cause discomfort and potential hearing damage.

 • 120 dB: A loud rock concert or a thunderclap.
 Prolonged exposure can cause immediate harm to your hearing.